garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

     ![Jenkins Plugins Page](13-jenkins-plugins-page.png "Jenkins Plugins Page")

 16. Click on **Available Plugins** or navigate to http://192.168.168.20:80808/manage/pluginManager/available.
 A list of available plugins should appear.
-Enter "`subversion`" in the search box; the **Subversion** plugin should appear at the top of the list.
+Enter `subversion` in the search box; the **Subversion** plugin should appear at the top of the list.
 Check the **Install** box next to the plugin:

     ![Jenkins SVN Plugin Search Results](14-jenkins-svn-plugin-search-results.png "Jenkins SVN Plugin Search Results")